 Does My Pet Need Dental Care Too?

 Dental care and maintaining a healthy mouth is extremely important to your pet's overall well-being.
-Not doing so can lead spread of the infection and toxins through blood stream to kidney and heart disease and can reduce the life expectancy of your pet considerably.
+Not doing so can lead spread of the infection and toxins through blood stream to kidney, liver and heart disease and can reduce the life expectancy of your pet considerably.
 Dental care is often one of the most underestimated parts of your pet's overall health care.
 Comprehensive dental examinations and dental procedures are very important in order to maintain healthy teeth for your pet.

 How do I know if my pet needs dental cleaning?